furushchev/PredictionIO/engines/src/main/scala/movierec/README.md

 User: 272 rates Movie: 317 (4.0 / 5)
 User: 221 rates Movie: 1010 (3.0 / 5)
 ```
+Currently, TrainingData is contructed by Rating, User and Movie.
+PreparedData is the same as TrainingData (not null any more)

+TODO parsing Date, deal with String Runtimes and zipcode, use array/list to store actors, directors and writers(?), deal with multiple countries and languages in one movie...

 ## After deploy, you can get predictions